House of Nanking

 The Family

 Peter and Lily still run the restaurant.
 Their daughter Kathy, who trained at Le Cordon Bleu in Los Angeles, is a two-time Chopped champion on Food Network.
-The family starred in the docuseries Chef Dynasty: House of Fang, and recently published their first cookbook, sharing recipes from three generations of Fang family cooking.
+The family was the subject of the docuseries Chef Dynasty: House of Fang and published a cookbook with recipes from three generations of Fang family cooking.

 In 2024, the city recognized House of Nanking as an official San Francisco Legacy Business.